Editor’s Note: This post was originally published in November 26, 2014 and was updated for accuracy and comprehensiveness on March 5, 2019.

-So as Thanksgiving fast approaches, I’m finding myself wondering what I can do to show you my appreciation.
 As an ecommerce merchant, you’re probably wondering what you can do to show your customers some gratitude for their continued loyalty.
-After all, without readers this blog is just a bunch of words, and without your customers your store is well, just a site!
+After all, without your customers your store is just another website!

 Before we begin looking at the reasons you should be thanking your customers, I would like to start with a quote about customer experiences that came from a rather unlikely source:

 So what’s the impact of thanking customers in the world of ecommerce?
-I’m sure you already know that you should be thanking customers all year round and not just at Thanksgiving, but you may not know all of the stats that support this line of thinking.
+I’m sure you already know that you should be thanking customers all year round and not just around the holidays, but you may not know the reasons behind supporting this line of thinking.

-No one likes to feel like they are in a one-way relationship - the kind where you’re the only one committing any time or attention to keeping it going.
+No one likes being in a one-way relationship - the kind where you’re the only one committing any time or attention to keeping it going.
 When you’re always giving and never receiving, it’s easy to feel unappreciated and undervalued.

 The same is true in ecommerce.
-When customers are committed to your store, they want to feel like you care about their business.
+When customers are committed to your brand community, they want to feel like you care about them as individuals.
 Otherwise, you run the risk of them taking their business elsewhere.

 This is one of the biggest contributing factors to a customer choosing to shop with another brand.
-While you might assume that most customers choose competitors based on prices and products, according to Follow Up Success, 9% of customers leave because of what a competitor is offering while 68% of businesses have lost a customer because they feel a company is indifferent to them.
-This makes it clear that your customers expect a little gratitude in return for their business.
+While you might assume that most customers choose competitors based on prices and products, 9% of customers leave because of what a competitor is offering while 60% of businesses have lost a customer because they feel a company is indifferent to them.
+Clearly customers expect a little gratitude in return for their business.

-In order to get around this, the easiest thing you can do to make a customer feel valued is to continually thank them for their business and loyalty.
+In order to avoid losing them, the simplest thing you can do to make a customer feel valued is to continually thank them for being part of your community.
 Through email communications, social messages, and handwritten notes, you can remind customers that you are aware of their business and appreciate it.
 Trust me - you’ll be glad you did, and you may even create a couple of brand advocates in the process!

 If making your customers feel valued isn’t enough motivation to thank them, maybe the fact that gratitude has financial benefits will be!

-Studies have shown that 38% of customers attribute a good customer experience to personalization, which means that a good customer experience will keep your customers happy.
-If your customers are happy, they’re bound to come back to your store and, as a result, make more purchases!
-In fact, 86% of American shoppers have indicated that they are willing to pay more for a better customer experience, meaning your profitability has the potential to skyrocket.
+Studies have shown that 38% of customers attribute a good customer experience to personalization, and a good customer experience is what will keep delighting your customers.
+When your customers are happy, they’re bound to come back to your brand, join your community, and make more purchases as a result!
+In fact, shoppers are willing to pay more in order to get a better customer experience, meaning your gratitude has the potential to skyrocket your profitability.

-If we put those two points together, we can see that customers value personalization.
+If we put those two points together, we can see that customers want a personal, emotionally driven customer experience.
 As a result, building a personalized experience leads to a better customer experience which customers are willing to pay more for.
-In other words: if you want to increase profitability, start getting personal!

-When you acknowledge each of your customers individual with messages thanking them for orders or their continued loyalty to your brand, you demonstrate a desire to get to know them and continue building that relationship.
-This personal attention goes a long way towards endearing customers to your brand, so make sincere “thank yous” a key component of your ongoing business (and profitability!) model.
+When you acknowledge each of your customers individually for being engaged members of your brand community, you demonstrate a desire to get to know them and continue building that relationship.
+This personal attention goes a long way towards endearing customers to your brand, so making sincere “thank yous” should be a key component of your ongoing business model.

 Here are 5 simple ways that you and your business can start thanking your customers.